mpampuch/nextflow-notes/README.md

 - If you keep iterating, make sure to refresh Seqera AI.
 Be aware that it may become glitchy upon successive requests.

+> [!WARNING]
+> Seqera AI may sometimes say `Download failed: HTTP error: 500 .
+The sandbox may no longer be available.` when you try to download the updated repository.
+When this happens, I just copy that error message back into the chat.
+If the program is nice, it will say something like "I understand there was a download error with the sandbox.
+Let me clone the repository and make the changes you requested in a new sandbox environment." and you should be able to recover your download.

 ## Notes on Groovy